renovatebot/renovate/docs/design-decisions.md

 * Projects should get Minor and Patch updates for their current Major release even if a new Major release exists

-This can be overridden via the config option `separateMajorReleases`.
+This can be overridden via the config option `separateMajorMinor`.

 ## Branch naming